Projects funded to support the development of infrastructure to improve the collection and processing of recycled materials.

 Project: 30XY Group/Reclaim Waste – Wet Recycling System

-Description: Funding of a wet recycling system.
-The project will allow 30XY/Reclaim to recover 100% of solid waste and over 95% of water from waste collected as food waste and street sweepings, diverting 24,700 tonnes of solid material and 13,000 tonnes of organic waste from landfill per year.
+Installing a wet recycling system to recover 100% of solid waste and over 95% of water from food waste and street sweepings.

 Project: Toward the Future – Lake Bolac Resource Recovery Centre Upgrade ProjectFunding: $160,100

-Description: The Lake Bolac Resource Recovery Centre will consolidate three existing rural facilities into one best practice facility to maximise recovery of commingled recycling, organics, e-waste and plastics.
+Upgrading to a best practice facility to maximise recovery of mixed recycling, organics, e-waste and plastics.

 Project: Regional Construction and Demolition (C&D) Waste Recovery Centre

-Description: Creation of a C&D waste recovery centre targeting the residential construction industry.
+Establishing an automated residential C&D waste recovery centre using advanced sorting technologies.
 The project will process up to 95,000 tonnes in the first year.

 Project: Cleanaway Brooklyn Resource Recovery Centre (BRRC) Upgrade